4. Registration and fees

 4.2.10 Communications placement assessment (CPA)

 All students in diploma and certificate programs pay a fee for the assessment, which is included in the full-time ancillary fees.
-You may write the assessment in Testing Services at any Georgian College campus.
+You may write the assessment in Testing Services at any Georgian campus.
 Special arrangements may be made if you are from outside the province of Ontario.

 4.3 Alternatives to typical course completion